Benedita da Silva

-Origin
+Early life

-Benedita Souza da Silva Sampaio was born on 26 April 1942 in Praia do Pinto, Rio de Janeiro, to Ovídia da Silva and is one her mother's 13 children.
+Da Silva was born on 26 April 1942 in Praia do Pinto, Rio de Janeiro, to Ovídia da Silva and is one her mother's 13 children.
 Benedita da Silva is also known as Bene.

-Background

 According to Da Silva, her mother's matriarchal tendencies have profoundly influenced her development.
 She grew up in the favela of Chapéu Mangueira in Copacabana.
 Da Silva was raped at the age of seven.
 She had several miscarriages and a baby that died soon after birth.
 At 16 she started working with the community school of the Chapéu Mangueira favela where she established a women's association and a women's branch of the Rio de Janeiro Federation of Favelas.
 She worked as a nursing aide and studied Social Studies.
 At the age of 40, Da Silva received her high-school diploma.
 She attended college at the same time as her 20-year-old daughter.
 During this period she also married a man named Manshino.

 After Manshino's death, Da Silva became involved in community service, where she met her second husband Bola.
 Bola inspired her politically and coordinated her campaign, which resulted in Da Silva's historic election as the first Workers' Party governor in Rio.
 Five years later, Da Silva became a widow for the second time.
 She would later meet her new husband, the actor Pitanga, as she campaigned for as a senator candidate.
 These relationships and the dynamics of Brazilian life combined with her activism propelled Da Silva to political prominence and controversy.

 She did so at a time when both women and black people were not visible in Brazil's political process.
 Neither the loss of two husbands nor the hostility of the Brazilian press deterred her politically.